sigmdel/GNATS/README.md

-# GNATS' Not Accurate Time Server
+# GNAT'S Nearly Accurate Time Server

 *A tiny and very basic NTP server based on a GPS receiver.
 Runs on the SeeedStudio XIAO ESP32C3 or XIAO ESP32S3*